 A ‘page-turning mystery, which uses the ubiquity of social media to its advantage’ Thanks to Sara Keating for this fantastic mention of Something Terrible Happened Last Night in The Sunday Business Post’s ‘selection of books to keep all ages enthralled over the holidays’

-And last but by NO means, least, Something Terrible Happened Last Night has been longlisted for the Great Reads Award 2023 in the YA category https://booksirelandmagazine.com/long-list-for-the-great-reads-award/
+I’m very excited with the news that Something Terrible Happened Last Night has been longlisted for the Great Reads Award 2023 in the YA category https://booksirelandmagazine.com/long-list-for-the-great-reads-award/

 Pick up your copy of Something Terrible Happened Last Night at your favourite bookshop – lots of links to choose from on this page, wherever you are in the world (Barnes and Noble link in the body text).